-Deputy jailed following report of attack on ex-girlfriend
+Oregon deputy jailed following report of attack on ex-girlfriend

 PORTLAND, Ore.
 (AP) — A Clackamas County jail deputy has been arrested on suspicion of attacking his ex-girlfriend.

-The Clackamas County Sheriff’s Office says it arrested Brandon Kearns Thursday on suspicion of felony strangulation after an agency supervisor learned of allegations of recent domestic violence.
+The Clackamas County Sheriff’s Office says it arrested Brandon Kearns on Thursday on suspicion of felony strangulation after an agency supervisor learned of allegations of recent domestic violence.

 The Oregonian/OregonLive reports the 34-year-old Kearns was jailed on the same day of his arrest.
 It wasn’t immediately clear if he had an attorney.